 A: Review your Academic Requirements on Wolverine Access to see a degree audit of your record, or schedule a Graduate Student Degree Audit Check appointment with an Academic Advisor.

-You will register for IOE 425 and any additional Winter 2017 courses on Wolverine Access using the University's general registration process.
+You will register for any Winter 2018 elective courses on Wolverine Access using the University's general registration process.
 Please refer to How to Add & Drop Classes for more detailed registration instructions.

 Q. Do I need to use the backpack feature before registration opens?